This website is intended for UK residents only

 An important way to keep on top of our physical and mental well-being is to partake in sports activities.
 This however can be trickier with AD.
 Check out the article below for some tips that may help make playing sport a little easier for you or your child.

-The ability to play sport is something that can easily be taken for granted however, if you or your son or daughter suffers with eczema, playing a sport you love may, at times seem more like a chore than a hobby.
+The ability to play sport is something that can easily be taken for granted however, if you or your child suffers with eczema, playing a sport you love may, at times seem more like a chore than a hobby.
 Eczema foundation found that just 78% of children with atopic dermatitis (AD) played sport, compared to 92% of their class mates2.
 There may be something preventing you or your child from participating in sport and so we have compiled some tips below which may help you or your child carry on playing the sport you love, whilst taking care of your/their skin.

 Before: